saaste/play-docker-aws-tutorial/README.md

 This will create a new container by name `example-container-1` and it will serve our app in port `80`. `-d` argument makes the Docker container run in the background.

 But how do you open your app in browser?
 You need the IP address of the container.
 But how do you know what is the IP address?

+On Linux machine you can use localhost.
+On Mac, docker machine is running on VirtualBox and by default port forwarding to localhost is not set.

-One easy way is to use the following command:
+One easy way to find the IP address is to use the following command:

 ```
 $ docker-machine inspect default | grep IPAddress